kenlabs/ptree-bs/README.md

 Win11  I5-12600KF

-**Note**: Cache size is the max number of items in lru cache instead of max bytes length in cache.
-Tree Size is the number of k/v pairs built from
+**Note**: Cache size is the max number of items(in fact is the ProllyNode) in lru cache instead of max bytes length in cache.
+Tree Size is the number of k/v pairs the tree built from

-**Builder Tree**
+**Build Tree**

 | Tree Size | Cache Size | Cost Time  |
 | --------- | ---------- | ---------- |